pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 }
 ```

+Randomly picking a node without knowing anything about the resource driver may
+or may not succeed.
+To narrow the choice of suitable nodes for all claims using
+a certain resource class, a node selector can be specified in that class.
+That
+selector is static and typically will use labels that determine which nodes may
+have resources available.

+To gather information about the current state of resource availability, the
+scheduler creates a PodScheduling object.
+That object is owned by the pod and
+will either get deleted by the scheduler when it is done with pod scheduling or
+through the garbage collector.
+In the PodScheduling object, the scheduler posts
+the list of all potential nodes that it was left with after considering all
+other pod constraints and requirements.
+Resource drivers involved in the
+scheduling of the pod respond by adding which of these nodes currently don't
+have sufficient resources available.
+The next scheduling attempt is then more
+likely to pick a node for which allocation succeeds.

+This scheduling information is optional and does not have to be in sync with
+the current ResourceClaim state, therefore it is okay to store it
+separately.
+Alternatively, the scheduler may be configured to do node filtering
+through scheduler extenders, in which case the PodScheduling object will not be
+needed.

+Allowing the scheduler to trigger allocation in parallel to asking for more
+information was chosen because for pods with a single resource claim, the cost
+of guessing wrong is low: the driver just needs to inform the scheduler to try
+again and provide the additional information.

+Additional heuristics are possible without changing the proposed API.
+For
+example, the scheduler might ask for information and wait a while before
+making a choice.
+This may be more suitable for pods using many different
+resource claims because for those, allocation may succeed for some claims and
+fail for others, which then may need to go through the recovery flow with
+deallocating one or more claims.

 ### Resource allocation and usage flow

 The following steps shows how resource allocation works for a resource that